-- 1. The conditions for removal of administrative-academic probation are not met within the period specified. - 2.
-The student becomes subject to academic probation while on administrative-academic probation. - 3.
-The student is removed from administrative-academic probation and subsequently becomes subject to administrative-academic probation for the same or similar reasons as originally placed on probation.
+- the conditions for removal of administrative-academic probation are not met within the period specified; - 2. the student becomes subject to academic probation while on administrative-academic probation; or - the student is removed from administrative-academic probation and subsequently becomes subject to administrative-academic probation for the same or similar reasons as originally placed on probation.

 Disqualification removes a student from graduate standing and prevents further enrollment in university courses (except through University Extended Education).
 A student who has been disqualified from a master's degree program may not apply for readmission to that program.
-However, a student who has been disqualified from one degree program may apply for readmission to a different degree program.
+A student who has been disqualified from one degree program may apply for readmission to a different degree program.
 A readmitted student must file a new Study Plan that meets current requirements and policies.
 Any disqualified student who wishes to use previous coursework must have it approved by the associate vice president, Graduate Programs and Research (or designee).